espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-6/index.md

 ## Next step

-Too much energy so far?
+Too much energy consumed so far?
 Let's reduce the energy consumption.

 [Assignment 7: Try using the LP core](../assignment-7)